cascutter/Homework-1-Code-Refactor/README.md

 # codeRefactor

-codeRefactor is existing code, refactored for accessability.
+codeRefactor is existing code, refactored for accessibility.

 ## Motivation

 This is a refactor of existing code for an SEO company.
-The purpose of the refactor was to make this page accesible.
+The purpose of the refactor was to make this page accessible.
 This was achieved by adding semantic HTML elements to the existing code.

 ### Example